bump-sh/docs/src/_guides/bump-sh-tutorials/design-reviews.md

 src/* @org/dev-team
 ```

-This says that changes made to `docs/openapi.yaml` or any of the other referenced bits of description should be approved by the review team, and any code changes will need to be made by the dev team.
-You can then go into branch settings and make sure that pull reviews are approved by code owners before progressing.
+This says that changes made to `docs/openapi.yaml` or any of the other
+referenced bits of description should be approved by the review team, and any
+code changes will need to be made by the dev team.
+You can then go into branch
+settings and make sure that pull reviews are approved by code owners before
+progressing.

-You can get as creative as you like with this, and have all stakeholders involved so there system architects and the governance teams all get their say before things progress.
+You can get as creative as you like with this, and have all stakeholders
+involved so there system architects and the governance teams all get their say
+before things progress.

-Make sure its possible to bypass this in emergencies, like pushing a hotfix, but generally speaking this should help to make sure things always get better and things don't sneak through.
+Make sure its possible to bypass this in emergencies, like pushing a hotfix, but
+generally speaking this should help to make sure things always get better and
+things don't sneak through.

 ### 5. Linting to reduce repetition

-These reviews can end up with a fair amount of repetition, with folks arguing over things like which naming conventions to use or whether there should be full stops at the end of descriptions or not.
-Everything is far more efficient when rules are written down, and that tedious stuff can be automated away with [API linting](_guides/bump-sh-tutorials/api-linting-with-vacuum.md) using tools like vacuum so that its already handled before even getting humans involved with the design review.
+These reviews can end up with a fair amount of repetition, with folks arguing
+over things like which naming conventions to use or whether there should be full
+stops at the end of descriptions or not.
+Everything is far more efficient when
+rules are written down, and that tedious stuff can be automated away with [API
+linting](_guides/bump-sh-tutorials/api-linting-with-vacuum.md) using tools like
+vacuum so that its already handled before even getting humans involved with the
+design review.

 ![Screenshot from GitHub.com, showing the "GitHub Actions / API Lint Results" check result outputting annotations.](/images/guides/api-linting-with-vacuum/vacuum-annotations.png)

-With Bump.sh spotting changes and offering previews, vacuum highlighting concerns automatically, API design reviews should be a pretty simple afair.
+With Bump.sh spotting changes and offering previews, vacuum highlighting
+concerns automatically, API design reviews should be a pretty simple affair.

 API design reviews don’t have to be a struggle for tech writers.
+With Bump.sh,
-With Bump.sh, you can automate the process of detecting relevant changes, stay on top of breaking updates, and manage API documentation efficiently.
-All of this can be done without needing to deep dive into YAML or complex IDEs.
+you can automate the process of detecting relevant changes, stay on top of
+breaking updates, and manage API documentation efficiently.
+All of this can be
+done without needing to deep dive into YAML or complex IDEs.

-Let machines do the heavy lifting so you can focus on delivering great documentation, and steer the evolution of your APIs to make them useful and profitable.
+Let machines do the heavy lifting so you can focus on delivering great
+documentation, and steer the evolution of your APIs to make them useful and
+profitable.